PALATTY-J/simple-local-cinema/README.md

 Videos are played from local browser object URLs.
 Local Cinema does not upload, modify, or store video contents.
 It saves only history details such as the file name, size, last-modified time, duration, and resume position in browser local storage.
 It does not store the original file path.

+Subtitle files are read locally and attached to the video for playback; they are not uploaded or saved in watch history.
+Select them again after reloading the page.

 All player code, styles, and icons are included in `index.html`.
 There are no external player libraries, remote fonts, analytics, or tracking scripts.
 The hosted page needs a connection to load; a downloaded copy of `index.html` can be opened offline.

 ## Video compatibility

 Playback depends on the codecs supported by your browser and operating system. **MP4 with H.264 video and AAC audio** and **WebM** are good formats to try.
 A file picker may allow other formats such as MKV, AVI, and MOV, but the browser may not decode them.
 Changing a file extension does not convert its format.

-Local Cinema does not convert video, add codecs, load subtitle files, or stream internet video.
+Local Cinema does not convert video, add codecs, or stream internet video.
+It supports text subtitles in SRT and WebVTT (`.vtt`) formats; subtitle appearance and cue support depend on the browser.
 Picture-in-picture and fullscreen availability also depends on the browser.

 ## Credits